 What is the purpose of the Career Fair?

-Even in today's age of online communication, there is still no better way to introduce yourself than with a firm handshake.
-The Durham School Career Fair provides an opportunity for Durham School students and recent grads to meet employers face-to-face, make contacts, explore career options, and inquire about available internships.
+There is no better way to introduce yourself than with a firm handshake.
+The Durham School Career Fair provides an invaluable opportunity for students and recent graduates to meet employers face-to-face, make contacts, explore career options, and inquire about available internships and full-time opportunities.

 Who should attend?

-If you are a student in architectural engineering, civil engineering, construction engineering or construction management from our Lincoln or Omaha campus locations, then you should plan on attending.
-Even as a first year student, it is important to experience what the career fair has to offer.
-There is always the chance that you could land that perfect summer internship.
-The number of employers attending the career fair continues to grow each year because our students are in demand.
+If you are a student in architectural engineering, civil engineering, construction engineering, or construction management from our Lincoln or Omaha campus locations, you should attend The Durham School Career Fair.
+Even as a first year student, it is important to experience a fair, practice networking, and you may find a great future opportunitiy.
+Durham School students are in high demand, and this Fair affords students great opportunity.

 How do I attend The Durham School Career Fair?

-You do not need to register for The Durham School Career Fair.
-However, if you want your resume available to employers attending the fair, you will need to create an account in Husker Hire Link
+You do not need to register for the in-person Durham School Career Fair.
+However, if you want your resume available to employers attending the fair, you will need to create an account in Handshake and upload your current resume.
+For the virutal Durham School Career Fair, you will need to register via Handshake to reserve employer time slots.
+For questions about preparing for the fair, schedule an appointment with Sarah in Career Services via MavTRACK.

-I've never been to a career fair before.
+I've never been to the Career Fair before.
 How do I interact with employers?

-What if the company I am interested in working for isn't at the Career Fair?
+What if the company I am interested in is not attending the Career Fair?

-Just because certain companies are not at the career fair doesn't mean they are not hiring.
+Just because a company is not attending the Fair this year does not mean they are not recruiting UNL Engineering students.
 Be sure to check company websites for open positions and make a point to research areas of the company you are interested in working for.
 Companies want passionate employees.
 However, do not let this be an excuse to miss the fair.
-This is a good opportunity to polish up on marketing yourself and you just never know, that perfect opportunity could be waiting.
+Use the Fair to polish up and practice marketing yourself and you just never know, that perfect opportunity could be waiting.